Search Fred Hutch Extranet

 Use only autoclave bags available through the Hutchinson Center Stockroom.
 These bear the biohazard symbol and are available in various sizes.
 Use autoclave bags for biohazardous waste only.
 Do not fill bag more than halfway to allow for a five-inch grip.
 Tie the bag tightly before transporting.

-Biohazardous waste to be autoclaved must be transported by lab personnel to an autoclave within 14 days of first generating the waste.
-Prior to transporting the waste to the autoclave, it must be kept in waste pans, plastic bins, or on carts to prevent possible leakage onto floors.
+Biohazardous waste to be autoclaved off site must be transported by lab personnel to the DE level staging room within 14 days of first generating the waste.
+Prior to transporting the waste, it must be kept in waste pans, plastic bins, or on carts to prevent possible leakage onto floors.
 Bags of biohazardous waste MUST NOT be stored directly on floors.

 When available, use the designated freight elevator for your building.
 Gloves are not allowed in elevators, so the use of a cart is recommended for transporting biohazard waste.

-The infectious waste autoclave is located in the E-level of the Thomas Building.
-Deliver bags of biohazard waste to DE-417.
+The infectious waste to be shipped offsite for autoclaving should be brought to the staging room located in the E-level of the Thomas Building.

 All bags must be deposited in red, covered holding containers.
 Lab personnel are required to log in the waste at the autoclave room in the logbook provided.
 Any waste that is not properly packaged or labeled will be returned to the designated lab.